-I just want to point out that I use my end of tenancy checklist (which is listed below) along side a Landlord Inventory Form.
+I just want to point out that I use the checklist along side a Landlord Inventory Form.

 A landlord inventory is a listing of all the contents of a property and a record of the condition of the property.
 These forms shouldn’t be confused with one another, they each have their vital roles to play.
 I would always recommend having an inventory in place for every tenancy.
-The “Checklist For When Tenants Vacate” concentrates on areas to check, as opposed to the condition of the property and the items before and after the tenancy.
+The “End of tenancy checklist” concentrates on areas to check, as opposed to the condition of the property and the items before and after the tenancy.

 - Drains– run the taps from all water outlets in the house for several minutes to ensure there are no overspills from the drains.
 It’s also worth removing the drain covers and ensuring there are no obvious and visible blockages.